It's a New Day in Public Health.

 Florida Law requires that all public pools and spas be equipped with anti-entrapment drain covers and a device or system that protects against entrapment.

-Please contact Environmental Health office before making any changes to your pool or equipment: 941-624-7200.
+Please contact the Environmental Public Health office before making any changes to your pool or equipment: 941-624-7200

-Application for Public Swimming Pool Operating Permit (90 KB; pdf)
+- DH4159 Application For Swimming Pool Operating Permit Instructions (pdf<1mb, opens in new window)